Petersburg, Ontario

 Petersburg is an unincorporated community in Wilmot Township in the Regional Municipality of Waterloo, Ontario, Canada.
 It is recognized as a designated place by Statistics Canada.

 History

-The village was settled and named afer Peter Wilker, a native of Hesse-Darmstadt, Germany in the 1830s.
+The village was settled and named after Peter Wilker, a native of Hesse-Darmstadt, Germany in the 1830s.

 The locality had a school in 1842, a post office in 1849 and in 1856, the locality was a station on the Grand Trunk Railway.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Petersburg had a population of 374 living in 147 of its 149 total private dwellings, a change of from its 2016 population of 340.
 With a land area of 0.66 km2, it had a population density of in 2021.